schwaben-github/schwaben-github/README.md

   <summary> Rapidfire </summary>
   - 🔭 I'm currently working on different test automation frameworks and paradigms <a href="https://github.com/schwaben-github/csharp_exercise.git">Entity, Selenium, Specflow, BDD, etc.</a>

-- 🌱 I’m currently learning C# OOP
+- 🌱 I have been learning OOP with C# during the last year

+- 🌱 I'm learning containerization with Docker, Swarms and K8s

 - 😎 I'm speaking german and croatian on native level, and as you can see, some english
 </details>